 For this reason, if you are someone who is struggling with PTSD (perhaps someone back from a war, someone who has witnessed violence, or someone who was in a recent car accident) you may be searching for the right PTSD treatment.
-This article will discuss a treatment known as Somatic Experiencing that has been proven to be effective for treating trauma and facilitating healing.
+This article will discuss a treatment known as Somatic Trauma Therapy that has been proven to be effective for treating trauma and facilitating healing.

 Post Traumatic Stress Disorder (PTSD) is an anxiety disorder that develops as a result of experiencing trauma.
 A person needs to be demonstrating symptoms for at least three months in order to be diagnosed.
 The reason for this is that some trauma can heal on its own.
 However, when a person is still facing flashbacks, anxiety, numbness, amnesia of the trauma, tension, chronic substance use, and other symptoms after three months, then the trauma hasn’t released its grip.
 Many people are familiar with PTSD when seen in soldiers who were in combat.
 Historically, PTSD was known in soldiers as shell shock.
 However, it’s clear that PTSD is an illness that anyone can develop after an experience that threatens one’s life.